-This can either mean how you see the relationship with your husband, your relationship with your sexuality, sexual and emotional desire and pleasure, or how you relate to intimacy in body, mind and spirit, or perhaps habits of relationship developed with one’s father.
+It can depict how you see the relationship with your husband; your relationship with your sexuality; sexual and emotional desire and pleasure; how you relate to intimacy in body, mind and spirit.
+Or it can be habits of relationship developed with one’s father.

 Example: ‘My recurring dream – some disaster is happening.
 I try to contact the police or my husband.
 Can never contact either.
 I try ringing 999 again and again and can feel terror, and sometimes dreadful anger or complete panic.
 I cry, I scream and shout and never get through!
 Recently I have stopped trying to contact my husband.
 I managed once to reach him but he said he was too busy and I would have to deal with it myself.
 I woke in a furious temper with him and kicked him while he was still asleep.’
 Mrs G. S.